btainleeR/PHP_Algorithms/README.md

 Just some algorithms with php,not a tool package.But you can use these algorithms like xxxTest.php do.
-why composer package?
-i do not know,just prac.

 ### Basic Frame
 - Every Sort Algorithm contains three files.```Data File```, ```Sort Algorithm File``` and ```Test File```.
 DataClass in Data File implement Comparable Interface class in ```src/Interface/Comparable.php``` .